Sobesednik/vue-electron/README.md

 }
 ```

-So that it you can write _async_ functions:
+So that it you can write _async_ functions both in browser -- with webpack, and on server -- using
+_babel-register_ (but perhaps you shouldn't do it on the server, we should add a script to compile
+_src_ source as well):

 ```js
 methods: {